spurtzel/PrePP/PrePP/README.md

 5. k |  value for top-k parameter, i.e., only for factorial and sampling algorithm
 6. #runs |  number of runs the experiment is repeated
 7. t or f |  printing plans true, or false

+## Schema of Results
+The script prints:
+- central push costs
+- costs for a particular run
+- average costs over all runs
+- average execution time
+- average transmission ratio over all runs